wpickachu/usdc-bridge/readme.md

 2. After initializing all the values, run ```yarn deploy``` to deploy the bridge.
 This will deploy all the contracts required for the bridge to work on both chains.

 ## Setup relayer
-To run as a relayer on one of our deployed bridge, the following steps are required:
+To run as a relayer on one of deployed bridge, the following steps are required:
 1. Get ```relayer``` role granted on the bridge where you want to run as a relayer.
 2. Setup the repository.
 3. Rename ```relayer.env.example``` to ```relayer.env``` within env directory and set these environment variables.